akanksha-tanu/ImageCompressor/README.md

-# ImageCompressionGUI
+# ImageCompression
-This is one of my free time projects.
-It uses various classes present in ImageIO package in java to compress an input image.
+This project uses various classes present in ImageIO package in java to compress an input image.

 Steps to compress images:
 1. Compile the Main.java file (javac Main.java) to generate the object file (Main.class)